Each week, App State provides weekly progress reports to campus from the teams across campus.

 Students will complete a similar training course.
 Student employers should request the completion report before student employees return to work.

 Health and safety on campus

-Students and employees on campus are expected to practice the 3 Ws; and, in certain work situations, employees may be required to do so:
+Students and employees on campus are expected to practice the 3 Ws and other personal safety protocols; and, in certain work situations, employees may be required to do so.
+Critical among these are:

 - Wear a face covering if you will be close to others (6 feet away or less).
 As we return employees to campus, face coverings will be provided to all employees for use while working.